cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 ![Kafka](/assets/images/bigdata/Kafka.png)

-- **Producer** apps produce messages to topics
+- **Producer** apps produce messages to topics.
-- **Consumer** apps subscribe to topic and receive data
+- **Consumer** apps subscribe to topic and receive data.
 - **Connector**s are modules that publish data as messages to Kafka OR receive messages from Kafka
 - **Stream Processor** $$-$$ Transform data as it comes
-  - A producer might publish unstructured data against a topic.
+  - A producer might publish unstructured data against a topic (tA)
-  - A stream processor is subscribed to this topic.
+  - A stream processor is subscribed to this topic (tA).
-  - The stream processor formats the data and publishes back to Kafka under a different topic
+  - The stream processor formats the data and publishes back to Kafka under a different topic (tB)
-  - A database might listen this new topic more persistantly
+  - A database might listen this new topic (tB) more persistantly